Meet the Women's Nations League finalists

 05/12/2023: Wales 0-0 Germany

 Having taken England to extra time in the Women's EURO 2022 final, following a run as clinical as any from their glory days, Germany suffered the shock of a group exit at the World Cup.
 Coach Martina Voss-Tecklenburg took sick leave, eventually stepping down for good in November.
-That left Horst Hrubesch as interim coach, his second spell in the role beginning with a 2-0 defeat in Denmark.
+That left Horst Hrubesch as interim coach, his second spell in the role beginning with a 5-1 win against Wales and a 2-0 defeat in Denmark.

-After that Germany found their feet with some comfortable victories and the margin of their 3-0 win against Denmark on Matchday 5 meant Hrubesch's side went to Wales for their final game top on head-to-head record.
+After that setback, Germany found their feet with some comfortable victories.
+The margin of their 3-0 win against Denmark on Matchday 5 meant Hrubesch's side went to Wales for their final game top of their group on head-to-head record.
 Despite being held 0-0, Germany went through as Denmark lost 1-0 at home to Iceland.

 League stage scorers: Klara Bühl 4, Giulia Gwinn 3, Lea Schüller 3, Nicole Anyomi 1, Marina Hegering 1, Alex Popp 1